agoose77/numpy-html/README.md

 # numpy-html
 A simple table renderer for numpy arrays.
-Provides a rich display hook for use with Jupyter Lab / Notebok.
+Provides a rich display hook for use with Jupyter Lab / Notebook.
+Inspired by `xtensor`.

 ## Installation
 `pip install git+https://github.com/agoose77/numpy-html.git#egg=numpy-html`